One of the most efficient ways to improve as a photographer is to ask for feedback. Many

 Keep This in Mind Before You Start Giving Constructive Criticism

-Consider the Photography Platform You’re Using
+Photography Platform You’re Using

 It’s important to keep in mind that not every photographer wants feedback.
 Unsolicited advice isn’t appealing.
 Some people want to share their work for the sake of sharing their work.
 If you’re on a website that’s not exclusively related to constructive criticism, tread carefully.
 Nobody wants to be criticized out of the blue!